 Students selected to participate in the Open Doors program will receive a scholarship for tuition and books.

 The Open Doors staff is committed to providing the support necessary for educational success.
 New students join one of two learning communities, morning or afternoon which meets 4 or 5 days a week.
-A learning community is a group of students who take all of their first quarter (Foundation) courses together.
-In the Foundation term, students will have a resource specialist who will act as an academic coach.
-The resource specialist guides students through the college experience as an academic adviser, instructor and a mentor.
+A learning community is a group of students who take all of their Foundation courses together.
+In the Foundation terms, students will have an Advisor who will guide students through the college experience as an academic adviser, instructor and a mentor.
 They will assist students with different facets of the college experience-everything from teaching students about careers and time management to providing referrals to community resources.

 HOP stands for High School OPtions and is an information session that lets you know more about our school and the programs we have available for high school students.
 Coming to a HOP session is a required first step for enrollment in our high school.
 You must register ahead of time by calling (425) 739-8107.